Golf Tutorials

 2. Take your normal setup.

-3. Begin by a making slow, half-swings (from waist-high to waist-high).
+3. Begin by making slow, half-swings (from waist-high to waist-high).
 The sole goal is to keep the towel or headcover from falling out.

 5. Once you can do this smoothly, start making larger swings.
-Over time, this instills a powerful sense of unity in your a swing.
+Over time, this instills a powerful sense of unity in your swing.

 The Split-Hands Drill